As the Clyde Regional Marine Plan is developed, further associated documents will be added here.

 Please note that the SPP will be reviewed and updated, usually at the end of each stage of the planning process, to provide further details on future events.
 Revised versions will be added to this page.
 More regular updates on events and consultations will be provided on the Consultation and Events page and advertised via our newsletter (sign-up via the box at the top right of this page) and twitter – @clydemarineplan.

 The first version of the SPP for the Clyde Regional Marine Plan was given Ministerial approval in December 2017.
-A second updated version is now available below.
-This version was given Ministerial approval in June 2018.
-The SPP has been updated to reflect a change in the date of the pre-consultation draft phase from this summer to later on this year – please read the SPP below for full details of the plan development process.
+This version has since been updated to reflect changes in the pre-consultation draft phase.
+The most recent version was given Ministerial Approval in December 2018.
+Please read the SPP below for full details of the plan development process.

 Click to view/download – Clyde Marine Plan SPP – updated May 2018